Nandhi Marriage Festival

 Nandhi Marriage Festival is a celestial marriage festival held in Thirumazhapadi, Ariyalur district, Tamil Nadu, India.
-At that time Lord Nandeeswara the bridegroom from Tiruvaiyaru marries Goddess Swayambikai in Thirumazhapadi Vaidyanathaswami Temple.
+At that time Lord Nandi (Hinduism) the bridegroom from Tiruvaiyaru marries Goddess Swayambikai in Thirumazhapadi Vaidyanathaswami Temple.

 Birth of Nandhi

-A traditional story is connected with this marriage.
+According to sivapurana Nandi (Hinduism) A traditional story is connected with this marriage.
 According to it Silatha Munivar also known as Silathar lived at a place known as Anthanapuram, presently Anthanarkurichi, near Tiruvaiyaru.
 As he had no children he prayed the presiding deity of Aiyarappar Temple.
 The Lord appeared before him and said,‘Silatha!
 Do a yaga for getting child.
 During that time you will get a box.
 In it a child would be found.
 You take him.
 Upto his 16th age he will live with you’.
 He followed the advice and by that way got a child.
 He named him as Sappesan.
 Before attaining 14th age he learnt all types of arts.

 Tapas

 Father came to know that his child would live only two years more.
 At the same time, the son came to know that he would live upto 16 years of his age.
 After knowing this he reached the tank of the temple of Ayyarappar Temple and make Tapas, standing on one of his leg only, by worshipping Shiva.
 The Lord appeared before him and bestowed him with blessings.
 Later he, because of his love on Shiva, came to know many Upadeśa and had the privilege of being the head to the Ganas and the right of guarding the entrance of the temple of Shiva.
 He is known as Nandhi.
 Shiva wishes to conduct the marriage of Nandhi at the right time.
 Having Vaidhyanathaswamy of Thirumazhapadi as witness, the Lord conducts the marriage of Nandhi and Suyasambikai, the daughter of Vyagrabatha Munivar and granddaughter of Vashistar during the Tamil month of Panguni (mid March-mid April), in Punarpoosam star.